AppliedMechanicsLab/ENGN0310/CourseNotes/Bars/HangingBar1.md

 ### Problem statement

-A bar of cross-sectional area $A$ and Young's modulus $A$ is fixed on one of its end and hang's freely.
+A bar of cross-sectional area $A$ and Young's modulus $E$ is fixed on one of its end and hang's freely.
 Take the density of the bar to be $\rho$ and acceleration due to gravity to be $g$.

 Q. What is the elongation of the bar due to its own weight.